 Slide in the Teflon track strips and leave a gap of approximately 1/8 inch or 3mm between the center riser in the track.
 Cut the Teflon sliders to length using pliers or side cutters

 Mount the door slider guides with screws and check if the door closes completely without gaps top or bottom.
 If there are gaps use the spaces that are included in the kit.

 If it all slides good, glue in the Patio Door Teflon track with the supplied Quick Grip glue, and leave to dry for a few hours.
 Screw in the Door Guides.
 Oil the track with either Teflon spray or silicon oil.

 Try and keep the track well cleaned and it should last a lifetime.

 Word of warning: Try not to throw your door through the other side, as it slides so easy now.
 One finger patio door sliding now possible.

 Because the Patio Slide Ezzz adds the height to your door with the extra track and Teflon sliders, make sure you have at least 6mm free gap space at the top of your glass, wood or aluminum sliding patio door.

 If you use spaces to level your door this gap will decrease further.

-The other problem I had, was due to the thickness of the Door Teflon sliders, which were screw mounted to the sliding door.
+The other problem I had, was due to the thickness of the Door Teflon sliders, which were screw mounted on the sliding door.
 It caused the door to not close and lock properly.
 A simple fix was to just route out a small section on the bottom of either the door or the door frame.
 This made the door sit flush when closing.
 If you have added in extra spaces your door lock may be now miss aligned and not Lock.
-This can be fixed with adjusting your sliding door latch.
+This can be fixed by adjusting your sliding door latch.
 We replaced our sliding door latch with a Lockwood Onyx with great results.